-- American Osteopathic College of Dermatology.
-Polymorphous light eruption. http://www.aocd.org/?page=PolymorphousLightE.
-Accessed April 2, 2015.
+- Polymorphous light eruption.
+American Osteopathic College of Dermatology. http://www.aocd.org/?page=PolymorphousLightE.
+Accessed June 25, 2018.

 - O'Gorman SM.
 Photoaggravated disorders.
 Dermatologic Clinics.
 2014;32:385.

-- Photosensitivity reactions.
-The Merck Manual Professional Edition. http://www.merckmanuals.com/home/skin_disorders/sunlight_and_skin_damage/photosensitivity_reactions.html.
-Accessed April 2, 2015.
+- Photosensitivity.
+Merck Manual Professional Edition. https://www.merckmanuals.com/professional/dermatologic-disorders/reactions-to-sunlight/photosensitivity.
+Accessed June 25, 2018.

 - Gibson LE (expert opinion).
 Mayo Clinic, Rochester, Minn.
 April 6, 2015.